Skip to content ↓

 - Shelby Davis

-The Davis-UWC Scholars Program provides scholarship support to UWC graduates to study at 99 selected partner US colleges and universities.
+The Davis UWC Scholars Program provides scholarship support for UWC graduates to study at 100 selected partner US colleges and universities.

 Launched in 2000 with five pilot universities - needs-based scholarships are awarded to every UWC graduate who has gained acceptance and matriculated at one of the participating universities and colleges.
-Shelby Davis, a long time UWC patron and former UWC-USA Head - Philip Geier - created the Davis-UWC Scholars Program to advance international and cross-cultural understanding on US college campuses and ultimately throughout the world.
-Since its inception, the program has provided scholarships to more than 10,000+ scholars from over 160 countries and is the largest international scholarship program for undergraduates in the world.
+Shelby Davis and former UWC-USA Head - Philip Geier - created the Davis UWC Scholars Program to advance international and cross-cultural understanding on United States college campuses and, ultimately, throughout the world.
+Since its inception, the program has provided scholarships to more than 14,000+ scholars from over 160 countries and is the largest international scholarship program for undergraduates in the world.

 FINISHED PROGRAMMES